-Family Support Workers - Undertake outreach work and support to Foster Carers in their day to day task of looking after the children and young people in their area, on behalf of the Agency.
+Family Support Workers - Undertake outreach work and support to Foster Parents in their day to day task of looking after the children and young people in their area, on behalf of the agency.
 They also coordinate activities and undertake age appropriate consultation with children and young people who are looked after and birth children.
 In addition, they help to support children looked after into independence.

-Social Workers - Orange Grove Fostercare has recruited qualified and experienced social work staff who are registered individually with the Health and Care Professions Council (HCPC).
-They are responsible for supporting, advising and monitoring our Foster Carers, visiting carer households regularly, attending meetings, spending time with children and young people in placement as appropriate and making recommendations to the Foster Carer's review.
+Social Workers - Orange Grove Foster Care has recruited qualified and experienced social work staff who are registered individually with the Health and Care Professions Council (HCPC).
+They are responsible for supporting, advising and monitoring our Foster Parents, visiting foster parent households regularly, attending meetings, spending time with children and young people in the fostering household as appropriate and making recommendations to the Foster Parent's review.